The Best Urban Exploration YouTube Channels Right Now

-Steve is a world-wide traveler.
-He moves from place to place which gives him the opportunity to explore several different locations from many different countries.
+Steve is a worldwide traveler and an urbex vlogger.
+He moves from place to place which gives him the opportunity to explore several different locations in many different countries.

-This is just one of the many incredible videos in Steve Ronin’s YT channel.
+This is just one of the many incredible videos on Steve Ronin’s YT channel.

 YouTube Channel: youtube.com/user/ThatsBrainStorming

-Kibara is a female urban explorer from Spain.
+Kibara is a fearless female urban explorer from Spain.

 Though she doesn’t speak English in her videos, that really doesn’t take anything away from how awesome her explorations videos are.